niculistana/codeacademy_ruby/README.md

 This package contains fully built, and partial applications described below:

+- BookApp: a front-end for a book review database application
 - CommentsThread: creates, and displays comments in a simple fashion
 - EmailSignup: a simple signup email form
 - MessengerApp: a simple messaging application